 Low Country Boil goes by a few other names such as Shrimp Boil, Beaufort Boil, Beaufort Stew, Charleston Stew, Seafood Boil, and even Frogmore Stew.

 A low Country boil is said to have originated in Frogmore, South Carolina.
 Frogmore is a small town that is located on the South Carolina coast in a tiny town called St. Helena Island in Beaufort County.

-This area is home to the Gullah Culture which was part of the first slaves sent here to the US from West Africa.
-This sad part of US history is where many of the southern dishes that we know and love today came from.
+Equally important, this area is home to the Gullah Culture which was part of the first slaves sent here to the US from West Africa.
+This sad part of US history is where many of the Southern dishes that we know and love today came from.